Cerrahpaşa railway station

-Cerrapaşa railway station (Cerrapaşa istasyonu) is a railway station on the Istanbul-Pythion railway in Istanbul, Turkey.
+Cerrahpaşa railway station (Cerrapaşa istasyonu) is a railway station on the Istanbul-Pythion railway in Istanbul, Turkey.
 Opened together with the T6 shuttle line from Kazlıçeşme to Sirkeci on 26 February 2024, Cerrapaşa is the most recently opened railway station in Istanbul.
 Built on the originally double-track right-of-way, the station has one side platform with one track.
 The pedestrian path just south of the track was the former right-of-way of the second track, which closed down in 2013.